Sunday, January 20, 2013

 We were given a small bowl of fruit from the hotel and I had to take a picture of it.
 The stem was so wonderful, such a statement.
 Grace Cathedral is in the background.

 From the time we arrived until we left the weather was spectacular.
 This was a view from our room.
 The Flood Mansion is in the forefront, now the Pacific Union Club.
-On the way north we headed up through Mendocino and The Lost Coast, Humboldt County.
-We stayed at The Benbow Inn.

 I could spend hours on their front porch even though the weather was very cold and foggy.